Bernster01/ASCII-video-player/README.md

 # ASCII-video-player
-Something a made firstly to render the music video bad apple in ascii, then it evolved to this
+Something a made firstly to render the music video bad apple in ascii, then it evolved into this.

 Upload a video file and watch it in ASCII art
 ##Browser support